andrefernandes/docker-centos7-base/README.md

 Nothing against Ubuntu, but Redhat customers fell more at home with CentOS.

+A work is in progress to convert, migrate and adapt some useful images around to this CentOS-based distribution.
+The list below will be updated accordingly.

+* TO_DO

 ### But I need RHEL images!

 Please note that nearly all images under my repository are derived from this one,